mrseanryan/gpt-preview/README.md

     );
 ```

-To summarize a file, in DOT format:
+To summarize a file => DOT format:

 ```TS
 import { OutputFormat, Platform, summarizeFile } from "gpt-preview";